nixworks/public/news/2011/08/14/README.md

 ##### Iran
 ### [Iran confirms the arrest of the second-in-command of the Kurdistan Workers' Party (PKK), Murat Karayilan, by the country's intelligence agency. ](/news/2011/08/14/iran-confirms-the-arrest-of-the-second-in-command-of-the-kurdistan-workers-party-pkk-murat-karaya-lan-by-the-country-s-intelligence-age.md)
-_Context: Kurdistan Workers' Party, Murat Karayilan, Iranian Intelligence Ministry, Iran_
+_Context: Iran, Murat Karayilan, Iranian Intelligence Ministry, Kurdistan Workers' Party_

 ##### Muammar Gaddafi
 ### [Anti-Muammar Gaddafi rebels make major progress in the 2011 Libyan civil war, advancing into Zawiya, only 50 km west of the capital city, Tripoli. ](/news/2011/08/14/anti-muammar-gaddafi-rebels-make-major-progress-in-the-2011-libyan-civil-war-advancing-into-zawiya-only-50-km-west-of-the-capital-city-tr.md)
-_Context: civil war, Muammar Gaddafi, Zawiya, Tripoli_
+_Context: Muammar Gaddafi, civil war, Zawiya, Tripoli_

 ##### Asmaa Mahfouz
 ### [Egyptian activist Asmaa Mahfouz is charged with inciting violence in what seems to be a clear violation of human rights. ](/news/2011/08/14/egyptian-activist-asmaa-mahfouz-is-charged-with-inciting-violence-in-what-seems-to-be-a-clear-violation-of-human-rights.md)